ariellepollock/project-2-app/README.md

 # Put It On The List

 ## Overview
 This app will help you maintain a collection of movie watchlists.
 Perhaps you like to create lists of movies for specific occassions/holidays, or maybe you just need an easy place to keep track of movies you MUST see and don't want to forget about.
 Sometimes you just like making lists.
-Keep track of movies you loved by liking them.
+Oh and also, keep track of movies you loved by hearting them.